taylormitchell/ankify_roam/README.md

 As mentioned in the [options](#Options) section, you can import to different note types than the default 'Roam Basic' and 'Roam Cloze' types provided.
 Those note types will need to satisfy 2 requirements to be compatible with ankify_roam:

 1. **Include at least 2 fields for the basic note type and 1 for the cloze**.
 When ankify_roam is converting a block into an Anki note, it takes the content of the block and places it into the first field of the Anki note.
-In the case of a Basic type, the children of the block are added to the second field of the Anki note.
+For front/back flashcards, it also takes the children of the block and adds them to the second field of the Anki note.

 1. **Include an additional field called "uid"**.
-In addition to those fields, a "uid" field is used by ankify_roam to remember which block in Roam corresponds with which note in Anki.
+In addition to those fields, a "uid" field is required.
+This field is used by ankify_roam to remember which block in Roam corresponds with which note in Anki.
 Without this field, when you make a change to a block in Roam, ankify_roam will add that block as a new note in Anki rather than updating the existing one.

-If you are going to use your own note types, I'd suggest creating copies of the 'Roam Basic' and 'Roam Cloze' types provided and then modifying those.
+If you'd like to customize the style of the provided note types but you're new to creating note types in Anki, I'd suggest you create [clones](https://docs.ankiweb.net/#/editing?id=adding-a-note-type) of the 'Roam Basic' and 'Roam Cloze' note types provided and then just [edit the style](https://www.youtube.com/watch?v=F1j1Zx0mXME&yt:cc=on) of the clones.

 ### CSS ideas for your Anki cards